Chia-Network/pool-reference/SPECIFICATION.md

 The fee that the pool charges by default, a number between 0 and 1.
 This assume

 #### logo_url
 A URL for a pool logo that the client can display in the UI.
+This is optional for v1.0.

 #### minimum_difficulty
 The minimum difficulty that the pool supports.
 This will also be the default that farmers start sending proofs for.